-The best way to use this test is to aim for individual progress over time.
+The best way to use this test is to aim for individual progress over time, it's a great way to monitor fitness levels.
 This test also gives you an insight into the balance of the aerobic and anaerobic systems.
 Learn more about these energy systems in this free course.

 To do a row 30/30 x 4 test one must first possess a base level of strength and good rowing mechanics.